 These financial statements were prepared on a going concern basis.
 The going concern basis of accounting assumes that the Company will continue its operations for the foreseeable future and will be able to realize its assets and discharge its liabilities and commitments, in the normal course of business.
-The Company's intention is to continue to fund operations by adding revenue and positive cash flow, collecting outstanding receivables, managing outgoing cash flows, and seeking additional financing in the capital markets, through debt and/or equity.
-The Company's ability to continue its operations is dependent on its success in raising equity through share issuances, suitable debt financing and/or other financing arrangements.
+The Company's intention is to continue to fund operations by adding revenue and positive cash flow, managing outgoing cash flows, and seeking additional financing in the capital markets through debt and/or equity.

-At December 31, 2024, the Company had not achieved profitable operations since its inception and had an accumulated deficit of \$157.6 million incurred a net loss of \$17.9 million for the twelve months ended December 31, 2024 and had cash flow from operating activities from continuing operations of \$1.6 million.
+At March 31, 2025, the Company had not achieved profitable operations since its inception and had an accumulated deficit of \$158.4 million.
+The Company incurred a net loss from continuing operations before tax for the three months ended March 31, 2025, of \$0.8 million and had limited cash flow from operating activities.

-The Company had a working capital deficit of \$42.0 million as at December 31, 2024.
+The Company had a working capital deficit of \$44.3 million as at March 31, 2025.

 There is material uncertainty as to whether sufficient cash will be available to make future loan payments (which would represent events of default) and to address other contractual obligations of the Company.
-Management will be reliant on the continued support of lenders, suppliers, and other providers to the Company, as the Company is forecasting requiring additional cash to continue to fund operations and settle its obligations.
-The Company will need both the continued support of its existing lenders, and to raise significant additional financing either through, future sales and collection of accounts receivable, equity issuances, additional debt financings, and/or sales of business lines in order to be able to meet both its existing and future obligations.
+Management will be reliant on the continued support of lenders, suppliers, and other providers to the Company, as the Company is forecasting requiring additional capital to continue to fund operations and settle its obligations.
+The Company will need both the continued support of its existing lenders, and to raise significant additional financing either through future sales and collection of accounts receivable, equity issuances, additional debt financings, and/or sales of business lines in order to be able to meet both its existing and future obligations.
 There is no guarantee that the Company will be successful in this regard.
 These facts create material uncertainties that may cast significant doubt on the Company's ability to continue as a going concern.